-Capacity: 80 seats capacity.
+Capacity: 60 seats capacity.

 12:00 pm – Registration & light lunch

-01:10 pm – Welcome by Laurent Bischof, MD at Fusion and Polytech Ventures.
+01:00 pm – Welcome by Laurent Bischof, MD at Fusion and Polytech Ventures.

-01:20 pm – Introduction by Pierre Maudet, Head of Economic Development Department, Canton of Geneve.
+01:20 pm – Welcome by Pierre Maudet, Head of Economic Development Department, Canton of Geneve.
 “Economic opportunities for Geneva in the are of IT security”.

-How can we provide ordinary citizens access to affordable and user-friendly IT services with levels of trustworthiness that are radically-unprecedented (i.e. ultra-high assurance*) and meaningfully-abiding to the EU Charter of Fundamental Rights, at least for their most sensitive computing?
+- How can we provide ordinary citizens access to affordable and user-friendly IT services with levels of trustworthiness that are radically-unprecedented (i.e. ultra-high assurance*) and meaningfully-abiding to the UN Universal Declaration of Human Rights, at least for their most sensitive computing?

 Can we re-create in cyberspace a meaningful private sphere?
 What are the key paradigms needed to achieve this goal?
-What is the role of uncompromising “zero trust” security-by-design paradigms, via transparent and extreme review and oversight of all critical lifecycle components and processes?
+What is the role of uncompromisingly “zero trust” security-by-design paradigms, via transparent and extreme review and oversight of all critical lifecycle components and processes?
 Can we realistically secure enough CPU design and chi fabrication oversight?
-What are the advantages, disadvamtages and limitations of free/open source software and ethical hackers?
-What is the role of formal verification and ensuring deep review by expert “ethical” hackers?
-How about Blockchains, Quantum Computing, Artificial Intelligence? what about citizen-witness and citizen-jury processes help?
+What are the advantages, disadvamtages and limitations of free/open source software?
+What the role of formal verification and ensuring deep review by expert “ethical” hackers?
+How about Blockchains, Quantum Computing, Artificial Intelligence?
+Can citizen-witness and citizen-jury processes help?
 What is the role of certification and oversight governance?
 What scale of investments are needed?
-Can we imagine a parallel hardware and software computing universe, as a user-friendly supplement to every-day computing devices?
+Can we imagine a parallel hardware and software ultra-secure computing universe, as a user-friendly supplement to every-day computing devices?
 Read more

-03:15pm – Coffee break
+02:40pm – Coffee break

-Can providers of ultra-high assurance IT reliably offer compliance mechanisms to legitimate lawful access requests – voluntarily (i.e. in addition to what’s required by selected jurisdictions) – while overall reducing both the risks for the privacy of users and for public safety?
+- Can providers of ultra-high assurance* IT reliably offer compliance mechanisms to legitimate lawful access requests – voluntarily (i.e. in addition to what’s required by selected jurisdictions) – while overall reducing both resulting risks for the privacy of users and for public safety?
 If so, how?What are the core paradigms of such certification processes?

 Can the same extreme technical and human safeguards that are needed to deliver ultra-high assurance also enable voluntary compliance to lawful access request – at least in some EU states – that overall reduce the risk of privacy rights abuse of end-users by anyone to levels that are radically or substantially lower than any of the other alternative secure IT systems which do not offer such voluntary processing?
 Could or should such processes rely on a provider-managed voluntary data and/or key recovery scheme that is certified and overseen by primarily-non-governmental radically citizen-accountable, independent and competent international body?
 Could the inevitable added risk be essentially shifted from technical systems to resilient in-person organizational processes?
 Read more

 06:40 pm – Aperitif session

-Cyber in the financial world done correctly can open doors to new and amazing opportunity; but done wrong, it can bring us back to the age of pen & paper.
+- Cyber in the financial World done correctly can open doors to new and amazing opportunity; but done wrong, it can bring us back to the age of pen & paper.
 Both ease of use and security of digital financial advisory are critical to retain, deepen and expand client relationship in the digital age.

 How can financial institutions become the digital trust partner of their clients?
 How can this be done and what advantage would the leaders gain compared to the followers?
 Can a group of leading enterprises, wealth management firms, banks, NGOs and nations gain a fundamental competitive advantage in digital trust by leading the creation and adoption of next-generation IT security paradigms and certifications?

-08:20 pm – Aperitif and networking
+08:00 pm – Aperitif, snack and networking

-09:30 pm – End
+09:00 pm – End

-*Definition of “Ultra-high Assurance“: In civilian and military IT security, “high assurance” is used to refer to systems of the highest trustworthiness in confidentiality, integrity and/or availability.
-Perfect trustworthiness will never exist but we have learned that even current “high assurance” technologies, standards and certifications are radically inadequate for the needs of citizens, enterprises, democratic institutions, critical societal systems, and autonomous systems.
+*Definition of “ultra-high assurance”: In civilian and military IT security, it is used to refer to systems of the highest level of trustworthiness in confidentiality, integrity, and/or availability.
+Perfect trustworthiness will never exist, but we have learned that even current “high assurance” technologies, standards, and certifications are radically inadequate for the needs of citizens, enterprises, democratic institutions, critical societal systems, and autonomous systems.